VoodooSMBus/VoodooRMI/README.md

 ## How do I know if my device is compatible?

-VoodooRMI is not likely to work on devices which have Ivy Bridge CPUs or older.
-Refer to [issue #33](https://github.com/VoodooSMBus/VoodooRMI/issues/33#issuecomment-667596831)
+VoodooRMI may not work on devices which have Ivy Bridge CPUs or older.
+Refer to [issue #33](https://github.com/VoodooSMBus/VoodooRMI/issues/33#issuecomment-667596831).
+Not a lot is known about them, but it may be possible?

 **SMBus**